HCL-TECH-SOFTWARE/connections-doc/v8/admin/install/t_install_console-mode.md

     3. Press Enter to verify the DM information that you entered.
 The verification process also checks that application security is enabled on WebSphere Application Server.
 If the verification fails, IBM Installation Manager displays an error message.

-        **Note:** \(AIX and Linux\) The validation process checks the number of open files that are supported by your system.
+        **Note:** \(Linux\) The validation process checks the number of open files that are supported by your system.
 If the value for this parameter, which is known as the **Open File Descriptor limit**, is too low, a file open error, memory allocation failure, or connection establishment error could occur.
 If one of these errors occurs, exit the installation wizard and increase the open file limit before restarting the wizard.
 To set the file limit, refer to the [Installation error messages](../troubleshoot/r_error_codes_install.md) topic and search for error code CLFRP0042E.
 The recommended value for HCL Connections is 8192.
 For more information about the Open File Descriptor limit, see the documentation for your operating system.

     4. If the verification check is successful, type N to proceed.
 If verification fails, press B to reenter the required information.